 Hi—I’m Emily Toner.

-In my 2018-2019 Fulbright-National Geographic Digital Storytelling Fellow, I am in Ireland researching and blogging about how bogs have shaped Irish culture and how Irish people are impacting their bogs.
+As a 2018-2019 Fulbright-National Geographic Digital Storytelling Fellow, I was in Ireland researching and blogging about how peat bogs have shaped Irish culture and how Irish people are impacting their bogs.

 Prior to submerging myself in Irish bogs, I was an urban agriculture educator for Purdue University in Indianapolis, Indiana.
-Urban food production is a great topic around which to explore how people and soil influence a community.
-In addition to better understanding urban soil, I often found myself engaging with issues around social and racial inequity and learning how deeply rooted it can be.
+I learned how urban food production and community education can be tools for community building.
+I often found myself engaging with issues around social and racial inequity and learning how deeply rooted it can be.

 In my graduate work at University of Wisconsin - Madison, when I studied Japanese American internment camp gardening during World War II, I saw how gardens worked to transform social perceptions from discrimination to admiration.

 If you'd like to learn more about my work or get in touch, please come on in.